 The successful applicant/s will be engaged via a Grant Agreement with the Organisation and DFAT.
 An indicative draft of the Grant Agreement is included in Annex 3 to these Guidelines.
 DFAT may release an amended draft and, if so, the updated version will be re-released four weeks prior to the closing date for applications i.e. by 8 November 2017.

-Annex 1: List of DFAT's priority ODA eligible countries in Southeast Asia and the Pacific
+Annex 1: List of low- and middle-income countries in Southeast Asia and the Pacific